 He (Rochester) lifted the hangings from the wall, uncovering the second door: this, too, he opened.
 In a room without a window, there burnt a fire, guarded by a high and strong fender, and a lamp suspended from the ceiling by a chain.
 Grace Poole bent over the fire, apparently cooking something in a saucepan.
 In the deep shade, at the further end of the room, a figure ran backwards and forwards (pp. 292-293).

-As you read, you might discern striking similarities between my piece of flash fiction and Brontë’s original.
-Equally, however, you will note my marked departure from the source material with my introduction of a mesmerist, so giving the piece a disturbing dreamlike – perhaps even surreal – quality.
-As someone qualified in the administration of hypnotherapy (I hold a diploma in Ericksonian Clinical Hypnosis, Psychotherapy, and Neuro-Linguistic Programming) I could not resist the temptation of such a union with this visceral scene from Jane Eyre.
-I afforded myself the rare ‘joy’ (is that the right word choice, I wonder?) of entering the purple prose realm, opening with some rather grandiloquent language.
-This being an experimental piece, such floral fantasies seemed permissible to me!
+As you read, you might discern similarities between my piece of flash fiction and Brontë’s original.
+However, you will note my departure from the source material with my introduction of a mesmerist, so giving the piece a disturbing dreamlike, surreal quality.
+I allowed myself to enter the purple prose realm a little, opening with some rather grandiloquent language.
+This being an experimental piece, such floral fantasies seemed permissible!

-In closing, I must mention that I provide no reasoning (or analysis) concerning a psychological interpretation of my story.
+I offer no reasoning (or analysis) concerning a psychological interpretation of my story.
 What it all means I leave to your good judgement and own creative imagination!

 The mellifluous words dripped in sonorous and metrical precision from the mesmerist’s lips, his honey tongue enticing me to drift deeper into trance with each suggestion, each command.
 The outer defences of my subconscious mind now breached, he urged me onward through its labyrinth; down the tortuous corridors and through or past the interlocking nexus of chambers and recesses that snaked forever on in countless ranks, their number multitudinous like a night sky pregnant with stars.